OSOceanAcoustics/echopop/docs/theory/semivariogram_eq.md

 \label{eq:spherical}
 $$

 Used for spatial processes with a finite correlation range and one of the most commonly used models for semivariogram analyses.
-Rises linearly near the origin and flattens at the sill.[^cressie]
+Rises linearly near the origin and flattens at the sill. {cite:p}`chiles_geostatistics_2012`

 ---